THE IMPORTANCE OF VISITING, NETWORKING, OR AT LEAST ATTENDING A TUCK EVENT

 The above table will help you outline your answer.
 I suggest following some variation of these 11 steps:

-1. Identify specific reasons for needing an MBA that relate to your goals and personal interests
+1. Identify specific reasons for needing a MBA that relate to your goals and your personal interests, hobbies, values, and experiences.
+Think about these generically before going to Tuck specific versions in the next step.

-2. Identify specific things at Tuck that relate to these reasons.
+2. Identify specific things at Tuck that relate to these reasons to justify why Tuck is the best MBA for you.

 5. Go through the above steps until such time as you have a sufficient number of reasons to write about.